 Location Factors to Consider When Buying a House

-Location factors when buying a house are the characteristics of a property's surrounding area that determine its liveability and long-term value.
-They include proximity to schools, access to retail and medical facilities, security levels, and the direction of local development.
-These factors don't appear in a building inspection, but they shape both daily life and resale value more than almost any feature inside the property itself.
-Evaluating them carefully is part of the complete home buying process in South Africa.
+Location factors when buying a house are the features of a property's surrounding area that decide its liveability and long-term value.
+They include how close it is to schools, access to shops and medical care, the security picture, and the direction local development is heading.
+None of them show up in a building inspection, but they shape daily life and resale value more than almost anything inside the property.
+Reading them carefully is one of the most important parts of any purchase.

 Key takeaways